prdm0/ropenblas/README.md

    1 - **GNU Make**: GNU Make utility to maintain groups of programs; <br/>

    2 - **GNU GCC Compiler (C and Fortran)**: The GNU Compiler Collection - C and Fortran frontends.

+Do not worry that you will be notified if any of these dependencies are not installed.

 ## Installation